-When working on the best aerial solution for your project, Eagle uses the highest resolution, most accurate and current imagery available in your area.
+When working on the best aerial imagery for your project, Eagle uses the highest resolution, most accurate and current aerial solutions available in your area.
 Using the highest pixel resolution allows for the user to zoom in for a detailed above-the-ground view from any desktop.
 The resolution and flown dates vary depending on the desired geographic location.

 To meet the ever-changing needs of any city, Eagle has worked alongside of city planners, engineers and survey teams to design a breakthrough web-based solution providing high resolution imagery, geographic data and easy-to-use GIS tools to assist multiple departments within a city in accomplishing day-to-day tasks more efficiently.
 This new generation of subscription based aerial streaming software has been designed to easily be customized with your own unique data that loads into the database and becomes synced with the imagery.
 This simplified GIS software allows for task that once requiring field time to now be accomplished by a few clicks on a desktop.